W4RRR/ixxxi/README.md

 1. **Authorization**: Run this script only against targets where you have explicit authorization.

-2. **Script Paths**: By default, IXXXI looks for `hadixxity.sh` and `superecon.sh` in the parent directory.
+2. **Script Paths**: By default, IXXXI looks for `hadixxity.sh` and `superecon.sh` in the same directory (integrated app).
+If not found, it searches in common locations.
 You can specify custom paths:
    ```bash
    export HADIXXITY_SCRIPT="/path/to/hadixxity.sh"
    export SUPERECON_SCRIPT="/path/to/superecon.sh"